bibhask/gut_nek/README.md

 ---

-## 4. Passive-Scalar Diffusion Parameters
+## 3. Passive Scalar Diffusion Parameters

 The scalar diffusion coefficients are specified in the passive-scalar section of the `.rea` file.